Homotopies and transcendental extensions in colouring problems: Basic notions

-In this paper we are concerened primarily with triangulated polytopes and colourings of their vertices.

-By a \emph{$n$-simplex} $\Delta^n$ we understand a convex hull of $n+1$ affinely independent points $p_1,\ldots, p_{n+1}$ in a Euclidean space.
-By its \emph{$d$-face} we mean a convex hull of $d+1$ distinct points from $\{p_1,\ldots,p_{n+1}\}$.
+By an \emph{$n$-simplex} $\Delta^n$, we understand a convex hull of $n+1$ affinely independent points $p_1, \ldots, p_{n+1}$ in a Euclidean space.
+By its \emph{$d$-face}, we mean a convex hull of $d+1$ distinct points from $\{p_1, \ldots, p_{n+1}\}$.
 If we don't want to specify the exact number of these points, we simply speak of a face of a simplex.

-If the dimension of the ambient Euclidean space is $n$, then after a choice of orientation, the (oriented) volume of a simplex is given by the sum of determinants formed by points of $n+1$ of its $n-1$-faces, divided by $n!$ (this may be considered as a special case of the generalized shoelace formula, which we prove later).
-In the general case, the Cayley-Menger determinant gives the volume of a simplex as the square root of a homogeneous polynomial in coordinates of the vertices.
+If the dimension of the ambient Euclidean space is $n$, then after a choice of orientation, the (oriented) volume of a simplex is given by the sum of determinants formed by points of $n+1$ of its $(n-1)$-faces, divided by $n!$ (this may be considered a special case of the generalized shoelace formula, see Lemma \ref{shoelace}).